crisu83/yii-cms/README.md

-yii-mcms
+yii-cms
 ========

-A modular content management system for the Yii PHP framework.
+A next-gen content management system for the Yii PHP framework.